 Dundalk: The Year So Far

-During the enforced absence, we took the opportunity to have a look back at what has happened so far this year at Dundalk Stadium, where the track is in the process of being relaid and where they are set to race next on Sunday July 12th.
+During the enforced absence, we took the opportunity to take a look back at what has happened so far this year at Dundalk Stadium, where the track has been relaid since its last fixture in March and is ready for racing on Sunday (July 12th).

 Trainers and Jockeys